BMS Car Deployment

 BMS Readout Redesign 2

-The Arduino Nano ESP32 that I reviewed in my previous blog below seemed on paper to be what I needed to solve the memory problem of my BMS Reader program.
+The Arduino Nano ESP32 that I reviewed in my previous blog below (link) seemed on paper to be what I needed to solve the memory problem of my BMS Reader program.
 After I redesigned the BMS Reader PCA to use the ESP32 with a logic-level shifter, I found the ESP32 processor is just too different from Arduino products.
 Many of the libraries for the components in the BMS Reader were different and did not work the same.
 Although the SPI communication with the SD card reader worked, the SPI communication with the MCP2515 CANBUS integrated circuit did not and that is the primary function of the BMS Reader.
 After doing some more research I found Arduino makes several other Nano size processor boards.

 The Nano 33 IOT with the Arm® Cortex®-M0 32-bit SAMD21 CPU, operating at 48MHz.
 32KB SRAM and 256KB flash memory.
 The WiFi and Bluetooth® connectivity is performed with a module from u-blox, the NINA-W102, which is the same chip used on the ESP32.